CSCI-4830-002-2014/challenge-week-7/README.md

 ## Challenges

 ### 1 (20 points)
-To “prove” that a the climate marches had some sort of impact, we would primarily want to investigate the social responses on and around the time of the protests.
-For example, we could see how communication changed on September 23 by looking at event codes and the geographic proximity to the protests.
+To “prove” that a the climate marches had some sort of impact, we would primarily want to investigate the social responses on and around the time of the protests with an event code of “PROTEST” or similar.
+We could also see how communication changed on September 23 by looking at event codes and the geographic proximity to the protests.

-A challenge that could arise would be differentiating between the impact of the protests and the impact of the UN Climate Summit event itself, but hopefully we can use ML techniques to determine the tone and/or opinion of the authors.
+A challenge that could arise would be differentiating between the impact of the protests and the impact of the UN Climate Summit event itself, but hopefully we can use event codes to help filter this.

 ### 2 (20 points)